tjmetivier/illustrisvirtualobservatory/index.md

 ![Full Functions](p5.png)

 Here, you can completely customize the output.
 Changing the redshift on this page will change
->                                 by _Tyler James Metivier_, University of Connecticut
+>                                 by Tyler James Metivier, University of Connecticut
 >                                                       2018
+>
 ![whitlogo](whitlogo.png)
 ![uconn](uconn.png)
 ![CTNASA](nasa.png)